CPR Ratio for Adults, Children, and Infants

 Why is it important to give rescue breaths during CPR?

+It is important to give rescue breaths during CPR because they help deliver oxygen to the lungs and subsequently to the bloodstream.
+When a person's heart stops beating, their body no longer receives oxygen-rich blood, which leads to brain damage or death within minutes.
 Rescue breaths help provide additional oxygen to the lungs, which chest compressions distribute throughout the body.
-This helps maintain proper oxygenation and prevents brain damage or other complications that can occur due to lack of oxygen.
+This helps maintain proper oxygenation and prevents brain damage or other complications that occurs due to lack of oxygen.

 How is CPR performed differently when an advanced airway is in place?

-When an advanced airway, such as an endotracheal tube or supraglottic airway, is in place during CPR, the technique for delivering chest compressions and rescue breaths may be modified to optimize resuscitation efforts.
+When an advanced airway, such as an endotracheal tube or supraglottic airway, is in place during CPR, the technique for delivering chest compressions and rescue breaths are modified to optimize resuscitation efforts.
 The presence of an advanced airway allows for more effective ventilation and oxygenation, and it changes the way CPR is performed as follows:

 Chest Compressions

-• The rescuer can focus solely on delivering high-quality chest compressions at the recommended rate (100 to 120 compressions per minute) and depth (approximately 2 inches or 5 centimeters for adults).
+• The rescuer focus solely on delivering high-quality chest compressions at the recommended rate (100 to 120 compressions per minute) and depth (approximately 2 inches or 5 centimeters for adults).

 Rescue Breaths